de-vnull/vnstat-on-merlin/README.md

 11. Ensure all scripts have execute permission (octal 0755).
 12. In the `vnstat-ui` and `vnstat-stats` scripts, modify the paths to reflect the location of your vnstat and vnstati install (full path to Entware), eg "LIB D" and "BIN"
-13. In the 'send-vnstat' (if used) script, modify attributes for email of usage stats (sample is for gmail)
+13. In the `send-vnstat` (if used) script, modify attributes for email of usage stats (sample is for gmail)
 14. In `services-start` script (or other appropriate script), add the `cronjob` commands (without the bullets, but with the quotes):

 ```